6110-CTO/RadCharSSL/README.md

 # Self-Supervised Radar Signal Recognition

-This repo contains radar datasets accompanying the paper "Few-Shot Radar Signal Recognition through Self-Supervised Learning and Radio Frequency Domain Adaptation", submitted to the IEEE International Workshop on Machine Learning for Signal Processing (MLSP) 2025.
+This repo contains radar datasets accompanying the paper "Few-Shot Radar Signal Recognition through Self-Supervised Learning and Radio Frequency Domain Adaptation", accepted for publication at the IEEE International Workshop on Machine Learning for Signal Processing (MLSP) 2025.

 We will release a preview of our paper soon.
 Please stay tuned for updates.